Odete da Cruz e Silva

-Odete da Cruz e Silva (born 1960) was a full professor of biomedical sciences at Aveiro University in Portugal where she was also director of the Medical Sciences Department.
+Odete da Cruz e Silva (born 1960) is a Portuguese neuroscientist.
+She is a full professor of biomedical sciences at Aveiro University in Portugal where she was also director of the Medical Sciences Department.
 She has published or co-published over 200 articles on neuroscience and on illnesses such as Alzheimer's disease.

 Early life and education

 Cruz e Silva was born as Odete Abreu Beirão on 26 July 1960 in Samora Correia, a parish in the Benavente municipality in the Santarém District of Portugal.
 She went to primary school in Samora Correia before her family moved to England when she was ten where, after further primary education, she attended the Maria Fidelis convent school in London.
 She obtained a bachelor's degree in biological sciences, specialising in molecular and cell biology, from the University of Essex in 1984 and a PhD in biochemistry and molecular biology from the University of Dundee in Scotland in 1989.
 In 1984, she married Edgar Figueiredo da Cruz e Silva, who worked in the same technical area as her and with whom she had two sons.
 Her husband died from cancer in 2010.